Sonic Syndicate: Self-titled, Confessions and hiatus (2011–2018)

+Musical style

 Sonic Syndicate's style has changed radically over the years.
 Fallen Angels' demos contained no clean vocals at all and had a similar sound to early melodic death metal bands such as Dark Tranquillity and In Flames.
 Eden Fire featured clean vocals on some tracks as well as some occasional female vocals from bass player Karin Axelsson.

 Their second album Only Inhuman had many new additions to the band's sound.
 Clean vocals were now a full-time feature (by this point, the band had two vocalists rather than one) and the band began to include metalcore elements into their music.
 It also included the band's first recorded ballad ("Enclave").
 Love and Other Disasters featured less "flashy" synths (mostly strings) and mostly slower songs than before and was commercially more successful than Only Inhuman and Eden Fire.

 Their 2009 EP Burn This City featured two songs.
-The title track was radio friendly with mostly clean vocals and synthesizers while the song "Rebellion In Nightmareland" had a somewhat similar sound to Eden Fire and Only Inhuman being very aggressive in dynamic and having both clean vocals and screams lead together.
+The title track was radio friendly with mostly clean vocals and synthesizers while the song "Rebellion in Nightmareland" had a somewhat similar sound to Eden Fire and Only Inhuman being very aggressive in dynamic and having both clean vocals and screams lead together.

-Their fourth album We Rule the Night is a very soft album compared to all their prior releases as it includes their sound of metalcore, but also incorporates new ones to their style such as pop rock and nu metal.
+Their fourth album We Rule the Night is a very soft album compared to all their prior releases, as it includes their sound of metalcore but also incorporates new ones to their style such as pop rock and nu metal.
 There is also a fair use of acoustic guitars as well as mainstream-influenced synthesizers.
 Clean vocals are also featured as the lead vocals compared to their previous albums were both harsh and clean vocals were leading together; on We Rule the Night, however, the harsh vocals have been mixed behind layers of distorted guitars, acoustic guitars and mainstream synthesizers, and the clean vocals were left untouched to appeal to a younger, more mainstream audience.

 From the beginning to Love and Other Disasters, all of Sonic Syndicate's songs were written by lead guitarist/keyboardist Roger (music) and harsh vocalist Richard Sjunnesson (lyrics) with the exception of "Enclave", where the music was written by other (rhythm) guitarist Robin Sjunnesson and clean singer Roland Johansson.
 Robin and Roland together wrote the music to about five songs on Love and Other Disasters, with the rest by Roger and all the lyrics as normal were written by Richard.
 Burn This City and We Rule The Night, however, featured a second lyricist (new singer Nathan J. Biggs) as well as Robin now composing half the music for Sonic Syndicate.
 This is thought to be one of many things that made We Rule the Night different from their early material.